Overconstrained mechanism: Bennett's linkage

 which is a highly constrained system.

 As in the case of the Sarrus linkage, it is a particular set of dimensions that makes the Bennett linkage movable.

 The dimensional constraints that makes Bennett's linkage movable are the following.
 Let us number the links in order that links with consecutive index are joined (first and fourth links are also joined).
 For the i-th link, let us denote by di and ai respectively the distance and the oriented angle of the axes of the revolute joints of the link.
 Bennett's linkage must satisfies the following constraints:

-Moreover, the links are assembled in such a way that, for two links that are joined together, the common perpendicular to the joint axes of the first link intersects the common perpendicular of the joint axes of the second link.
+Moreover, the links are assembled in such a way that, for two links that are joined, the common perpendicular to the joint axes of the first link intersects the common perpendicular of the joint axes of the second link.

 Below is an external link to an animation of a Bennett's linkage.

 Watt steam engine

 James Watt employed an approximate straight line four-bar linkage to maintain a near rectilinear motion of the piston rod, thus eliminating the need of using a crosshead.